Jaipal Singh Munda

 Jaipal Singh Munda (3 January 1903 – 20 March 1970) was an Indian politician, writer, and sportsman.
 He was a member of the Constituent Assembly, which debated the new Constitution of the Indian Union.
 He also captained the Indian field hockey team to a gold medal at the 1928 Summer Olympics in Amsterdam.

 Later, he emerged as a campaigner for the causes of Adivasis and the creation of a separate homeland for them in central India.
-As a member of the Constituent Assembly of India, he advocated for the rights of the entire tribal community.
+He is popularly known as "Marang Gomke" (meaning Great Leader in Munda language) by the Adivasis of Chhotanagpur.

 Early life

-Jaipal Singh Munda, also known as Pramod Pahan, was born in a Christian Munda family, on 3 January 1903 in Takra-Hatudami, Pahan Toli village, which was then part of the Khunti subdivision (now a district) of Ranchi in the Bengal presidency of British India (present-day Jharkhand).
+Jaipal Singh Munda, also known as Pramod Pahan, was born to Radhamani and Amru Pahan in a Christian Munda family, on 3 January 1903 in Takra-Hatudami, Pahan Toli village, which was then part of the Khunti subdivision (now a district) of Ranchi in the Bengal presidency of British India (present-day Jharkhand).

-During his childhood, Munda's job responsibility was to look after the cattle herd.
-After receiving his early education in the village, he was brought by Rev. Kushalmai Sheetal to St. Pauls Church School.
+During his childhood, Munda's tended his family's cattle herd.
+After receiving his early education in the village, he was brought by Rev. Kushalmai Sheetal to St. Paul's Church School.
 In 1910, he gained admission to St. Paul's School, Ranchi, which was run by the Christian missionaries of the SPG Mission of the Church of England.
-A gifted field hockey player, Munda was also a brilliant student who displayed exceptional leadership qualities from a young age.
-Noticing his potential, the missionaries took him to England for higher studies, where he graduated with Honours in Economics from St. John's College, Oxford.
+He played field hockey and was noted for leadership qualities from a young age.
+The missionaries subsequently arranged for him to study in England, where he earned Honours in Economics from St. John's College, Oxford.

 Munda was part of the Indian hockey team for the 1928 Olympic Games.
 Under his captaincy, the team played 17 league-stage matches, winning 16 and drawing one.
 However, due to a dispute with the English team manager, A. B. Rosser, Munda left the team after the league phase and could not participate in the knockout stage.
 In the final, the Indian team defeated Holland 3–0 to win the gold medal.

 After returning to India, Munda became associated with Mohan Bagan Club of Calcutta and established its hockey team in 1929, leading them in various tournaments.
 Following his retirement from active hockey, he served as the Secretary of Bengal Hockey Association and as a member of the Indian Sports Council.